kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 ## Abbreviations

 TDNT
-: Theological Dictionary of the New Testament known as Big Kittels.
+: Theological Dictionary of the New Testament, known as Big Kittels.

 LSJ
- : A Greek-English Lexicon known as Liddell & Scott.
+: A Greek-English Lexicon, known as Liddell & Scott, may be cited as Liddell.

+TGL
+: Thayers' Greek-English Lexicon of the NT, may be cited as Thayer.

+BDAG
+: Greek NT Lexicon by Gingrich and eventually Danker, may be cited by those names.

 ## Vices